 3. For the environment (this affects all of us not just the frogs and the bees).

-We can see from point one that it is not just about you the drinker but also about the farmer, the farm worker, the schools nearby, the people living nearby… What happens to those chemicals?
-They land up in our water sources and in the air we breathe not just in the product.
+We can see from point one that it is not just about you the drinker but also about the farmer, the farm worker, the schools nearby, the people living nearby.
+What happens to those chemicals?
+They land up in our water sources and in the air we breathe not just in the product you consume many miles away.
 Your choice of farming method for the food you eat affects:

 - water quality